commercialhaskell/stack/test/integration/tests/mutable-deps/files/filepath-1.4.2.2/HACKING.md

 # Hacking

-Most of the code is in `System/FilePath/Internal.hs` which is `cpphs`'d into both `System/FilePath/Posix.hs` and `System/FilePath/Windows.hs` via `make cpp` and commited to the repo.
+Most of the code is in `System/FilePath/Internal.hs` which is `cpphs`'d into both `System/FilePath/Posix.hs` and `System/FilePath/Windows.hs` via `make cpp` and committed to the repo.
 This Internal module is a bit weird in that it isn't really a Haskell module, but is more an include file.

 The library has extensive doc tests.
 Anything starting with `-- >` is transformed into a doc test as a predicate